WARS (gene)

 Tryptophanyl-tRNA synthetase, cytoplasmic is an aminoacyl-tRNA synthetase enzyme that attaches the amino acid tryptophan to its cognate tRNA.
 In humans, it is encoded by the WARS gene.

 Two forms of tryptophanyl-tRNA synthetase exist, a cytoplasmic form, named WARS, and a mitochondrial form, named WARS2.
 Tryptophanyl-tRNA synthetase (WARS) catalyzes the aminoacylation of tRNA(trp) with tryptophan and is induced by interferon.
 Tryptophanyl-tRNA synthetase belongs to the class I tRNA synthetase family.
 Four transcript variants encoding two different isoforms have been found for this gene.

 Phenylalanine Incorporation

-Although WARS1 classically aminoacylates tryptophan, during states tryptophan depeletion, this enzyme has been observed to activate both tryptophan and phenylalanine.
+Although WARS1 classically aminoacylates tryptophan, during states of tryptophan depletion it has been observed activating both tryptophan and phenylalanine.